A Selection of Quick, Easy Approaches to Interactive Classroom Collaboration

 Socrative also has the advantage of not requiring students to create accounts.
 It's super easy to use once you get the hang of it, and it can be used from just about any device.
 While it will not let students interact directly with each other, with a little creative thinking Socrative can facilitate interactivity and collaboration.

+This article can help to get you thinking about the role Socrative can play in collaboration in your classroom: Jigsaw your way to Collaboration with Socrative.
 Check out this 3 Minute Teaching with Technology Tutorial video for a quick introduction to Socrative.